 When you buy a home, you're responsible for its repairs and maintenance.
 If you rent, the costs of routine maintenance are usually your landlord's responsibility.
 However, if you damage the property —either on purpose or by accident —you must usually pay for the repairs yourself.
-A security deposit guarantees that you won’t move out and leave your landlord with a big bill for repairs for damage you caused.
+A security deposit helps protect your landlord if you move out and leave big repair bills (or unpaid rent).

 You Can't Decide How Your Deposit Is Spent